Modelling the Proliferation of Terrorism via Diffusion and Contagion: Discussion

 \section{Discussion}

+Understanding the dynamics of terrorism is a problem at the forefront of concerns at all levels of society, from policy makers to popular discourse the subject of terrorism by its very nature elicits a visceral need for an explanation.
+There has been substantial efforts to map and explore how terrorism spreads in space over time.
+Research such as \cite{OLoughlin:etal:2010} used data from Wikileaks documents to geocode and map the patterns of violence in Afghanistan from 2004 through 2009, \cite{Linke:etal:2012} conducted a similar study of activity in Iraq finding that there appeared to be a reciprocal relationship between insurgents and counter insurgency activity, while \cite{Schutte:Weidmann:2011} takes in a broader set of contexts, and observed that the spread of violence mainly manifests as either an increase in geographical area, or as a displacement in space.

+While these papers provide useful insights and clarity to the discussion of events by focus on exploratory techniques to describe the patterns, the focus of this paper is to use a statistical modelling approach to identify distinct differences in the patterns of proliferation, and make inference on those differences.
+The distinction being that in this paper the terms diffusion and contagion refer to mechanisms of proliferation rather than observable phenomena.

-Results from the models provide two immediately evident results: in general, key shifts in the diffusion rate coincide with key events in the historical narrative; that is the notion of precipitants as exogenous factors is evident in the models, and endogenous excitation effects tends to decrease as the number of fatalities increase.
-Afghanistan, Iraq, and Israel each prevent different contemporary and historical contexts, which is reflected in in the analyses of their data from the GTD using the model presented here.
+Results from the models presented in this paper provide two immediately evident results: in general, key shifts in the diffusion rate coincide with key events in the historical narrative; that is the notion of precipitants as exogenous factors is evident in the models, and endogenous excitation effects tends to decrease as the number of fatalities increase.
+While the use of Afghanistan, Iraq, and Israel as examples may seem limiting, as the results of these analyses may not be extensible to other countries, the results of applying this model to these data and others not included (Turkey, Indonesia, and Colombia) show that the model can be applied broadly.